scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 Student's t-test: the simplest statistical test
 ------------------------------------------------

-1-sample t-test: testing the value of a population mean ........................................................
+One-sample tests: testing the value of a population mean ........................................................

 .. image:: two_sided.png
    :scale: 50
    :align: right

-:func:`scipy.stats.ttest_1samp` tests if the population mean of data is likely to be equal to a given value (technically if observations are drawn from a Gaussian distributions of given population mean).
+:func:`scipy.stats.ttest_1samp` tests the null hypothesis that the mean of the population underlying the data is equal to a given value.
 It returns the `T statistic <https://en.wikipedia.org/wiki/Student%27s_t-test>`_, and the `p-value <https://en.wikipedia.org/wiki/P-value>`_ (see the function's help)::